kjhass/PublicKB/Compliance/Centurylink-FERPA.md

 As a trusted partner, CenturyLink securely protects, stores and manages its customers data with reliable solutions that makes it readily accessible when and where they need it.

 *[CenturyLink Cloud Services](http://www.centurylink.com/business/enterprise/cloud/)*

-CenturyLink Cloud is the complete platform to easily manage your entire business application portfolio, from application development to business- critical workloads across public and private cloud infrastructure.
+CenturyLink Cloud is the complete platform to easily manage your entire business application portfolio, from application development to business-critical workloads across public and private cloud infrastructure.
 *	Supports Hybrid
 	– Extend Exiting IT systems to Cloud Easily
 	– Secure, Low Latency Private Networking